 I am a partner at S23M and have a background in mathematics.
 In close collaboration with subject matter experts I uncover, validate, and activate deep domain knowledge by synthesising unique experiences and perspectives.
 I also offer free advice to neurodiventures and to autistic people interested in forming neurodiventures or in transitioning their current team(s) to a non-hierarchical neurodiventure operating model.

 As part of my work I visualise knowledge flows and domain knowledge with the help of white boards and other simple tools.
 The initial diagrams and pictures are easily formalised with the help of category theory, model theory, and denotational semantics, resulting in visual domain specific modelling languages, formal semantic interoperability constraints, and related software tools.

 I am passionate about open innovation and encourage organisations to address challenges that go beyond the established framework of research in industry, government and academia via the quarterly unConference on Interdisciplinary Innovation and Collaboration (CIIC) that has been running since 2015.
 The CIIC community recognises neurodivergence as the substrate for innovation and offers a neurodiversity friendly environment.
 To date CIIC has been established at AUT in Auckland at RMIT in Melbourne.
 If you would like to take the CIIC concept to further locations, please get in touch.

-I have co-authored of a number of books on creative collaboration and model driven product line engineering and am part of the Design Justice Network and the Autistic Collaboration Trust – a mutual support hub for neurodivergent individuals and ventures.
+I have co-authored of a number of books on creative collaboration and model driven product line engineering and am part of the Design Justice Network and a trustee of the Autistic Collaboration Trust – a mutual support hub for neurodivergent individuals and ventures.